MJoergen/nexys4ddr/dyoc/Episodes/ep12_-_Stack_Pointer/README.md

 address to the bus.
 This is handled in line 243.
 It has become necessary to increase the size of the control signal addr\_sel.

 The instruction RTS requires adding 1 to the 16-bit value read from the stack region.
-There, this requires a unique value of pc\_sel, which in turn requires expanding this control signal too.
+Therefore, we need another value of pc\_sel, which in turn requires expanding this control signal too.
 This is handled in line 145.

 The instruction PHP requires writing the value of the Status Register to the stack.
 This is handled by lines 248-249.
 And the instruction JSR requires